 - Heparin or oral anticoagulants (eg, warfarin) because the risk of their side effects, such as bleeding, may be increased by quinine

 - Azole antifungals (eg, ketoconazole), H2 antagonists (eg, cimetidine), ritonavir, tetracycline antibiotics (eg, doxycycline), or urinary alkalinizers (eg, acetazolamide, sodium bicarbonate) because they may increase the risk of quinine's side effects

 - Rifamycins (eg, rifampin) because it may decrease quinine's effectiveness

-- Anticholinesterase medicines (eg, neostigmine) or theophyllines (eg, aminophylline) because their effectiveness may be decreased by quinine
+- Theophyllines (eg, aminophylline) because their effectiveness may be decreased by quinine

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if quinine may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use quinine: